ttopper/CPSC128/docs/08_Persistence/10_Designing_file_formats.md

 ## Why no code?

-Because it's part of the assignment! 🫣
+Because some years it's part of the assignment!